lmu-osc/Introduction-RStudio-Git-GitHub/github_sync.md

 ![](./assets/git_origin.png)

+You may be asked again to authenticate your identity, and validate it by answering 'yes' to a question basically asking if you are sure you want to continue.
-You may be asked again to authenticate your identity.
-Confirm that the project has been uploaded to your GitHub profile.
+Finally, confirm that the project has been uploaded to your GitHub profile.

 ***